switchboard-xyz/switchboard/website/docs/dev/cli/_solana.md

   -s, --silent                 suppress cli prompts -u, --rpcUrl=<value>         alternate RPC url
-  -v, --verbose                log everything --commitment=<option>        [default: confirmed] transaction commitment level to use
+  -v, --verbose                log everything --batchSize=<value>          number of oracles requested for each open round call --commitment=<option>        [default: confirmed] transaction commitment level to use
                                <options: confirmed|finalized|processed>
   --forceReportPeriod=<value>  Number of seconds for which, even if the variance threshold is not passed, accept new